 Broker Dealer Registration Services

-ComplianceWorks can address your broker dealer firm registration needs and concerns.
-We will work directly with your firm’s managing principal or chief compliance officer to identify registration challenges, and we will then build and implement solutions to meet your regulatory responsibilities.
+ComplianceWorks can address your broker-dealer firm registration needs and concerns.
+We will work directly with your firm’s managing principal or chief compliance officer to identify registration challenges.
+We will then build and implement solutions to meet your regulatory responsibilities.
 We can relieve you of the burden of having to find competent licensing and registration personnel by performing all of your licensing and registration functions for you, or you can start with a few and add services as the need arises.